rfd59/terraform-provider-rabbitmq/README.md

 ## 🤝 Contributing

 Contributions are welcome!

-Please open an [issue](https://github.com/rfd59/terraform-provider-rabbitmq/issues) or a [pull request](https://github.com/rfd59/terraform-provider-rabbitmq/pulls).
+Please open an [issue](https://github.com/rfd59/terraform-provider-rabbitmq/issues) first to discuss what you would like to change.

+Guidelines:
+- Format code with gofmt
+  > `gofmt -w .`
+- Lint with golangci-lint
+  > `golangci-lint run`
+- Write unit tests for new features
+- Open a [Pull Request](https://github.com/rfd59/terraform-provider-rabbitmq/pulls) to **develop** branch.
 ---

 ## 📄 License